Dwaynekj/xdiffusion/docs/image/lora.md

 ## Configuration File

-There is no specific on configureation file for training a LoRA.
+There is no specific on configuration file for training a LoRA.
 Instead, we use a separate training script, detailed below.

 ## Training